Program in Engineering and Management Systems

 The EMS certificate program is open to both B.S.E. and A.B. students.
 B.S.E. students are required to take math through Math 201 and 202, which will satisfy the math prerequisites of any of the core courses.
 However, there is flexibility in the choice of core courses, and the math prerequisites depend on the electives that a student chooses.
 For A.B. students, it is their responsibility to take the necessary prerequisites for their program of study.

-To be admitted, interested students should e-mail Professor Warren Powell.
+To be admitted, interested students should e-mail Professor Amirali Ahmadi.
 The e-mail should state the student's request to participate in the program, and should include the following information: the student's class year, area of concentration, and whether the student has placed out of any course requirements.

 Program of Study